 Administrators should make every effort to ensure that classes scheduled for in-person instruction retain that mode of delivery.
 Although rare, there may be a situation that warrants an exception.

-Academic Unit Head - Considerations Before Submitting a Request for Change in Class Delivery from In-Person to Online
+Academic Unit Head - Considerations Before Submitting a Request for Change in Class Delivery from In-Person to Online or for an Online modality change.

 First, determine if the requested change in modality is needed for the entire semester or for a limited time due to a specific circumstance.
 Faculty may arrange for alternative learning/assignments on a limited basis.
 Examples of these arrangements include but are not limited to guest lecturers, online assignments, outside-of-class assignments, etc. No request for change in modality is needed for short-term modifications.